Harriet Tubman: American Civil War

-When the Civil War broke out in 1861, Tubman had a vision that the war would soon lead to the abolition of slavery.
-More immediately, enslaved people near Union positions began escaping in large numbers.
-General Benjamin Butler declared these escapees to be "contraband" – property seized by northern forces – and put them to work, initially without pay, at Fort Monroe in Virginia.
+When the Civil War broke out in 1861, Tubman had a vision that the war would lead to the abolition of slavery.
+Enslaved people near Union positions began escaping in large numbers.
+At Fort Monroe in Virginia, Union army General Benjamin Butler declared these escapees to be "contraband" – property seized by northern forces – and put them to work, initially without pay.
 The number of "contrabands" encamped at Fort Monroe and other Union positions rapidly increased.

 In January 1862, Tubman volunteered to support the Union cause and began helping refugees in the camps, particularly in Port Royal, South Carolina.

-In South Carolina, Tubman met General David Hunter, a strong supporter of abolition.
-He declared all of the "contrabands" in the Port Royal district free, and began gathering formerly enslaved people for a regiment of black soldiers.
+There she met General David Hunter, a strong supporter of abolition.
+He declared all of the "contrabands" in the Port Royal district free and began gathering formerly enslaved people for a regiment of black soldiers.
 U.S. President Abraham Lincoln was not yet prepared to enforce emancipation on the southern states and reprimanded Hunter for his actions.
 Tubman condemned Lincoln's response and his general unwillingness to consider ending slavery in the U.S., for both moral and practical reasons:

 God won't let master Lincoln beat the South till he does the right thing.
 Master Lincoln, he's a great man, and I am a poor negro; but the negro can tell master Lincoln how to save the money and the young men.
 He can do it by setting the negro free.

 Tubman served as a nurse in Port Royal, preparing remedies from local plants and aiding soldiers suffering from dysentery and infectious diseases.
 At first, she received government rations for her work, but to dispel a perception that she was getting special treatment, she gave up her right to these supplies and made money selling pies and root beer, which she made in the evenings.